What is Form 26AS, almost everybody heard about the term during filling of income tax return, the due date for filing your return is nearby.

 For those how are aware of online filling of Income-tax, it is very easy to understand and download your 26AS through the website:- https://www.incometaxindiaefiling.gov.in

-You have to click agree terms and condition and proceed, then you have to select view tax credit (Form 26AS).
+You have to click agree terms and conditions and proceed, then you have to select view tax credit (Form 26AS).

 After getting inside, the screen seems familiar, you can see your name and address, now all you have to do is a select financial year and you want to view your Form 26AS in which format.